New to IOTICS? Or just after a refresher? This page takes a high-level look at some of the key concepts of IOTICS.

 The decentralised nature of the IOTICS concept and middleware fits very well with the concept of DID and IOTICS Implements the necessary crypto verifications to prove ownership of a private key.

-DIDs are an emerging effort for establishing a standard for self-sovereign digital identities from the W3C Credentials Community Group.
-They provide entities with a means to self-manage cryptographic key material and other metadata about their identity.
+DIDs are an emerging effort for establishing a standard for self-sovereign digital identities.
+They provide entities with the ability to self-manage cryptographic key material and other metadata about their identity.
 This data can be used to authenticate an entity to third parties or to request authorisation for access to a given resource.

-You can learn more by reading our Decentralized Identity Documents page.
+You can learn more by reading our Decentralized Identity page.

 - Reduce attack surface